-Change management provides information about the changes introduced in the system on an abstract level, what logical changes have been introduced in the process, rather then physical.
-Change management becomes important when new entity version is created.
-In a similar way, every component version can include information about what type of change is put in it, regarding to the version.
-This information cannot previous be automatically generated (which is possible for other type of information, such as version identification and version attributes), but the component developers must explicitly define it.
+Change management provides information about the changes introduced in the system on an abstract level, the logical changes which have been introduced in the process, rather then a physical.
+Change management becomes important when a new entity version is created.
+In a similar way, every component version can include information about the differences between it and the version.
+This information cannot previous automatically generated (which is possible for other type of information, such as version identification and version attributes), and it must be explicitly defined by the component developers.
 A new component version might be added to introduce new functions in a system, or only to change its behavior, (better performance, better stability), without changing the interface.
-When replacing a component or a component version we must consider which type of change we permit and what system characteristics we want to preserve, in order to guarantee the system behavior.
+When replacing a component or a component version we must consider which type of change we permit and which system characteristics we want to preserve, in order to guarantee the system behavior.